 This chart explains the benefits payable by All benefits are subject to the deductible ex IMPORTANT: Non-PPO Providers are This chart explains the benefits payable by the Plan.
 See also the Exclusions and Definitions sections of this Booklet for important information.
 All benefits are subject to the deductible except where noted.
 Coinsurance expenses are separate for each category and are not interchangeable.
-IMPORTANT: Non-PPO Providers are paid according to the Usual, Customary and Reasonable Charges as defined in the Definitions section and could result in balance billing to you. klet for important info y and are not intercha as defined in the De ormation. ingeable. finitions Benefit Description Explanation and Limitations Plan Pays -PPO Providers (% of Allowed Amount) Plan Pays- Non- PPO Providers (% of Allowed Amount) provider.
-Hearing Aids Benefit limited to Active and Non-Medicare retiree participants only.
-Dependents not covered for this benefit \$500 maximum per ear during any 3-year period.
-85% 85% Skilled Nursing Facility • Preauthorization required for inpatient services.
-The Allowed Amount is reduced by 25%, up to \$1,200, if preauthorization requirement is not \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ rollowed.
+IMPORTANT: Non-PPO Providers are paid according to the Usual, Customary and Reasonable Charges as defined in the Definitions section and could result in balance billing to vou. klet for important info y and are not intercha as defined in the De rmation. nngeable. finitions Benefit Description Explanation and Limitations Plan Pays -PPO Providers (% of Allowed Amount) Plan Pays- Non- PPO Providers (% of Allowed Amount) provider. ( Hearing Aids Benefit limited to Active and Non-Medicare retiree participants only.
+Dependents not covered for this benefit \$500 maximum per ear during any 3-year period. %58 85% Skilled Nursing Facility Preauthorization required for inpatient services.
+The Allowed Amount is reduced by 25%, up to \$1,200, if preauthorization requirement is not followed.
 Not subject to deductible.
-Benefit limited to 30 days per Calendar Year. %C8 0%0C Rehabilitative Facility Preauthorization required for inpatient services.
+Benefit limited to 30 days per Calendar Year.
+85% 20% Rehabilitative Facility Preauthorization required for inpatient services.
 The Allowed Amount is reduced by 25%, up to \$1,200, if preauthorization requirement is not followed.
-Panelt limited to 30 days maximum per Colondar Vacr.
-85% 85% Benefit influed to 30 days maximum per Calendar Tear.
+Benefit limited to 30 days maximum per Calendar Year.
 Must be admitted within one year from condition onset date.
-Outpatient Rehabilitation • Benefit limited to \$60 per visit.
+85% 85% Outpatient Rehabilitation • Benefit limited to \$60 per visit.
 85% 85% Home Health Care Patient must be homebound.
 Not subject to deductible.
 Prescription and nursing notes required.
 Maximum of 130 visits each Calendar Year.
-85% 20% Hospice Care Benefit limited to 6 months per lifetime.
-Not subject to deductible.
-85% 20% Dialysis • Services are not subject to deductible or coinsurance when Medicare becomes the Secondary Payer (usually beginning with the 4 th month of End Stage Renal Disease [ESRD] treatment. • Benefits for kidney dialysis are paid at 150% of the current Medicare reimbursement amount when Medicare is the secondary payer under Medicare rules, or 100% of the current Medicare reimbursement amount (subject to coordination of benefits with Medicare) when Medicare is the primary payer under Medicare rules.
-85% 50%
+85% 50% Hospice Care Benefit limited to 6 months per lifetime.Not subject to deductible.
+85% 20% Dialysis Services are not subject to deductible or coinsurance when Medicare becomes the Secondary Payer (usually beginning with the 4th month of End Stage Renal Disease [ESRD] treatment.
+Benefits for kidney dialysis are paid at 150% of the current Medicare reimbursement amount when Medicare is the secondary payer under Medicare rules, or 100% of the current Medicare reimbursement amount (subject to coordination of benefits with Medicare) when Medicare is the primary payer under Medicare rules.
+85% 20%